What's the difference between your (model A) and (model B) amp?

 Do you work on bass amps?

 Sure!
 I’ve even worked on stereo tube amps and old jukebox amps.
-Please contact me for specifics.
+Please note, due to parts and components availability, some brands and models will be difficult or impossible to service.
+Please contact us for more information.

 How much do you charge for repairs?